Explore Chicago’s Indie Bookstores with Read & Run Chicago’s 2026 Bookstore Day Run Crawls

 How can you join Read & Run Chicago?

-All of Read & Run Chicago’s guided runs for the 2025 Indie Bookstore Day are free and open to all, but RSVP via the links below are required.
-Exact Google Maps routes will be included in the RSVP chats.
+All of Read & Run Chicago’s guided runs for the 2026 Indie Bookstore Day are free and open to all, and no RSVP required.

-Read below for information on each Read & Run Chicago route and designated bookstores, plus guides and where to RSVP.
+Read below for information on each Read & Run Chicago route and designated bookstores.

 Questions?
 Scroll the the bottom for our FAQs.